Health Sciences Admissions Criteria

 Health science careers

-• Admissions requirements - Must be completed before application is submitted and before end of application period
+• Admissions requirements: Must be completed before an application is submitted and before the end of the application period

-• Application periods - Program applications accepted only during open application periods
+• Application periods: Program applications are accepted only during open application periods

-• Program admission selection process - How applications are processed
+• Candidate review process: How applications are processed

 Review our health science programs' admissions criteria and follow our health science admissions steps to get started.